-4.1 Zero-effort attacks
+4.2 Zero-effort attacks

-Look-alikes - their chances of being falsely accepted in a verification procedure expectedly being extremely small - have an interest in making use of possibly less adequate fallback procedures and, in such a case, will benefit by being rejected by the biometric system.
-This involves a zero effort attack, irrespective of the level of co-operation, where the subject inevitably proceeds to the existing fallback procedure.
-The obvious tactic of the look-alike is maintaining to be falsely rejected.
-It is impossible to distinguish between false and genuine rejects if no further verificatory means are available.
-This zero effort approach may additionally be supported by forcing a failure to verify that seemingly cannot be helped by the subject, for instance by mutilation of the relevant biometrics and/or having it in bandage.
+Look-alikes - their chances of being falsely accepted in a verification procedure expectedly being small - have an interest in making use of possibly less adequate fallback procedures and will benefit by being rejected by the biometric system in the first place.
+This involves a zero effort attack, irrespective of the level of co-operation, where the subject almost inevitably proceeds to the existing fallback procedure.
+The obvious tactic of the lookalike is maintaining to be falsely rejected.
+It is impossible to distinguish between false and genuine rejects if no additional verificatory means are available.
+Forcing a failure to verify in order to avoid a blunt non-match will additionally reinforce this zero effort approach (section 4.3).